ladecadence/ASHAB-Telemetry/README.md

 # ASHAB-Telemetry

 Qt client application for ASHAB Balloon telemetry.
-Reads AWG packets from an APRS engine like direwolf, or LoRa packets (telemetry and SSDV) from serial port.
+Reads AWG packets from an APRS engine like direwolf, or LoRa packets (telemetry and SSDV) from serial port using ASHAB-Telemetry-Receiver device/firmware.

 ![App](ASHAB-Telemetry.png)